mauritssilvis/challenges/java/basic_maven_project_intellij_idea/README.md

 may be shown.

-To prevent this warning as well as potential future problems with your project, specify the version of the Maven plugin in the Maven project object model file, `pom.xml`.
+To prevent this warning as well as potential future problems with your project, select the latest version of the Maven plugin in the Maven project object model file, `pom.xml`.
 For example, for the Maven compiler plugin, extend the `build` section of `pom.xml` with

 ```xml